VigneshVSV/thing-control-panel/README.md

 ### Usage

-The GUI is only coming up, its still rough on the edges.
+Insert the address of the device, then press load.
+If you are using your own Thing server runtime or a standard location to store your thing descriptions, click on settings (cog-wheel on top left) and edit "default endpoint for fetching thing description" to suit your requirements.
+If you are using `hololinked` as the server, the default endpoint must `/resources/portal-app`, and enter the

-Insert the address of the device (https://{address of host}/{instance name of the thing}), then press load.
+Thing addresss as https://{address of host}/{instance name of the thing}.

 If self signed HTTP(s) certificate is used, you might have to give permission to the browser.
 Its suggested to use Mozilla as Chrome seems to have issues with self-signed certificates since version 119.

 After you load, your defined properties, actions and events are shown.
 You can freely interact with them as shown below: